BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 ```

 ``play`` comes in handy if we wanna just try something out -- if we want to explore sounds in a quick and dirty way.
-For complex synth we will define our own ``SynthDef``.
+For complex synth, we will define our own ``SynthDef``.

 ## A First SynthDef

 Instead of using ``play()`` we can instead implement our own ``SynthDef``.
-This gives us much more control over the sound creation.
+This gives us much more control over sound creation.

 ```isc
 (